scales-okn/satyrn-api/README.md

 # Satyrn API v0.2.1

 This is the core codebase for the Satyrn API.
-Satyrn is developed by the C3 Lab at Northwestern University and is in pre-release alpha.
+Satyrn is developed by SCALES OKN and is in pre-release alpha.
 Details about this work are pending publication

 ### License